igoltz/babeliumproject_moodle-assignsubmission_babelium/README.md

 [Inkscape]: http://inkscape.org/

 **NOTE:** The provided placeholder video file displays a message in Basque, Spanish and English (the message reads "Your video is still processing.
 Sorry for the inconvenience.").
 If you wish to display another message or want to display a message in some other language you can make your own placeholde video.
 For that purpose, we provide the original vectorial image (the video loop source) of placeholder_merge.flv in `babelium-moodle-plugins/patches/media/placeholder_merge.svg`.
-You can edit this file using the open source application Inkscape.
+You can edit this file using the open source application [Inkscape][].
 When you are done editing, you have to export the SVG file as PNG (File -> Export Bitmap...) to use it as an input for ffmpeg.
 The following ffmpeg command creates a 20 second video using the PNG image we exported as loop source:

 	$ ffmpeg -y -loop 1 -f image2 -i placeholder_merge.png -ar 22050 -f s16le -i /dev/zero -r 25 -t 25 -s 426x240 -g 25 -qmin 3 -b:v 512k placeholder_merge.flv